drshooby/serverless/README.md

 # Radiant

-This project is for my Cloud Computing final with the following requirements:
+This project is for my Cloud Computing final at the University of San Francisco.

 ## Project Overview